Hitakashi/Hitbox-Chat-Doc/connection.md

 #### Websocket ID (Step 2)

-Once you get the server address from above, you should append `/socket.io/1/`.
-After that you need to send a HTTP GET request to that address for example http://ec2-54-87-229-245.compute-1.amazonaws.com/socket.io/1/ which will return a the following text.
+Once you get the server address from above, you should append `/socket.io/1/` to the address.
+After that you need to send a HTTP GET request to that address, for example http://ec2-54-87-229-245.compute-1.amazonaws.com/socket.io/1/ which will return the following text.

 ```text
 7_wKSaZndijMFrJYCziZ:60:60:websocket